Professional Development Audit Process

 Introduction to Professional Development Audits

-The purpose of this Professional Development Audit Process is to specify a methodology for monitoring registrant compliance with these professional development requirements and to provide feedback to the CPESC Council and the EnviroCert International Board of Directors regarding the efficacy of that methodology.
+The purpose of this Professional Development Audit Process is to specify a methodology for monitoring registrant compliance with these professional development requirements and to provide feedback to the EnviroCert International Board of Directors regarding the efficacy of that methodology.
 This process is owned and administered by EnviroCert International, Inc. This assures that the audit process is consistent across all EnviroCert International certification programs (CESSWI, CMS4S, CPESC and CPSWQ).

 This process contains provisions whereby an official complaint can be opened against unresponsive registrants or registrants who have not complied with program professional development requirements.

 The PDU Audit Process begins with the development of a Schedule of Audits and the naming of an Audit Committee.
 The process ends with the collection of post-audit feedback from auditees.
 The audit process is comprised of the following five stages:

 - Schedule of Audits and Audit Committee

 This stage of the process is performed at least once each year and may be revised during the year.
 The Schedule of Audits (SA) is developed in this stage.
 The SA specifies the number of audits on an annual basis.
 It provides direction to the Administrative Office staff for performing audits.
 Additionally, members of the Audit Committee are identified during this stage.
 The function of the Audit Committee is to determine an audit's status when staff review cannot determine whether a registrant is in compliance with professional development requirements.

 - The total number of registrants audited must be at least 1% of the eligible registry.

 - The Schedule of Audits must be available by December 31st each year.